On this page

 You are also encouraged to visit the new Technology Sandbox where you can try out emerging technologies and cutting-edge equipment such as 3D printing, electronics or digital music.
 The Sandbox offers numerous workshops, among them, 3D Printing 101, 3D Modelling 101, Arduino 101, and Raspberry Pi 101, and analogue synthesizers.
 Try it out!

 Course textbooks are located in the Course Reserves Rooms at the appropriate library.
 You can simply zero in on your course code on the shelf and check the books or course packs available there.
 Alternatively, you can log into the Course Reserves system to see a list of all courses you are currently enrolled in.
 Select the course you want and check if your professor posted any readings for that course.
 Both Course Reserves rooms at Webster and Vanier are opened 24/7.
 Upon request of the course instructor, the Library provides online access to course readings to all students enrolled in the class.

 As always, I welcome your thoughts on how Concordia Library can continue to address and best serve your academic needs.
 Please do not hesitate to contact me at email@example.com.

 I wish you a most productive term and success in all your studies!

 About Dr. Guylaine Beaudry

-Beaudry joined the university in October 2009 as director of the Webster Library, and she has served as interim university librarian since July 2013.
+Beaudry joined the university in October 2009 as director of the Webster Library, and she served as interim university librarian from July 2013 to April 2014.
 Previously, she was director of the Digital Publishing Centre at the Université de Montréal and executive director of Érudit, a publishing platform for scholarly books and journals in the social sciences and humanities.